bio0207/Penguin_Project./README.md

 # Penguin Project

-This project explores the concept of reproducible data in research publications.
-With the the penguin dataset from the package 'palmerpenguins', I used a data pipeline to ensure my analysis and code is reproducible.
-Therefore, others using my code can use my code and results can be recreated independently.
+This project explores the concept of reproducible data in scientific research publications.
+With the penguin dataset from the package 'palmerpenguins', I implemented a data pipeline to ensure the reproducibility of my analysis and code.
+Using this pipeline, others using my code can recreate the same results independently.

-Refer to and run the code in question 2 of the R markdown file present in the folder.
-This consists of the data pipeline to clean, create hypotheses, statistically analyse, plot results figures and make conclusions from my data
+To review the data pipeline I created, refer to and run the code in question 2 of the R markdown file present in the folder.
+This consists of the entire data pipeline, including the code for data cleaning, my hypotheses, statistical analysis, figure plotting, and my conclusions from the dataset.